influxdata/community-templates/docs/use_a_template.md

  ## Use Templates in InfluxDB Cloud

-If you are using InfluxDB Cloud platform you will need provide the URL of your InfluxDB zone using the `--host` flag.
+If you are using InfluxDB Cloud platform you will need provide the [URL of your InfluxDB zone](https://v2.docs.influxdata.com/v2.0/cloud/urls/) using the `--host` flag.
 For example `https://us-west-2-1.aws.cloud2.influxdata.com`.

 ```
  influx pkg --org <organization_name> --file ~/path/to/template/manifest.yml --host <influxdb_cloud_host> --token <token>
 ```

-> Your default organizational name in InfluxDB Cloud will be your email address.
+> Your default organization name in InfluxDB Cloud will be your email address.

-In order to apply Templates and download Telegraf configurations from InfluxDB Cloud you will need to create an **All Access Token** for use on the command line.
-You can create this token from the `Load Data` -> `Tokens` section of the UI.
+To apply templates and download Telegraf configurations from InfluxDB Cloud, create an **All Access Token**.
+You can [create this token](https://v2.docs.influxdata.com/v2.0/security/tokens/create-token/) from the `Load Data` -> `Tokens` section of the UI.

 ![Tokens page](img/nav_token.png)
 ![Token Creation](img/token_creation.png)